4-Year-Old Dead After Being Pulled From Retention Pond In Unincorporated Northbrook

 NORTHBROOK, Ill.
-(CBS) — A 4-year-old is dead after being pulled form a retention pond near the Mission Hills Country Club in unincorporated Northbrook Monday evening.
+(CBS) — A 4-year-old, identified as Tengis Burenkhuu, is dead after being pulled form a retention pond near the Mission Hills Country Club in unincorporated Northbrook Monday evening.

 The Cook County Sheriff’s police said they were investigating a drowning at a retention pond.
-The address reported was 1671 Mission Hills Rd.READ MORE: Chicago Weather: Flash Flood Watch Through Tuesday
+The address reported was 1671 Mission Hills Rd.READ MORE: New Illinois Law Allows Student Athletes To Cut Money-Making Deals

-At the scene, part of a fence was down and a woman was seen running up a hill with first responders.READ MORE: Family Of Anthony Alvarez Says Being Stripped Of Police Powers Not Enough For CPD Officer Evan Solano, Who Shot And Killed Him
+At the scene, part of a fence was down and a woman was seen running up a hill with first responders.READ MORE: United Adding 3,000 Jobs, Buying 200 New Planes From Boeing

-Sheriff’s police said the child is dead, and a death investigation is under way.MORE NEWS: Pride North Festival In Rogers Park Draws Heat For Charging $20 Admission Fee, Which Alderwoman Says Is Not Allowed On Public Way
+Sheriff’s police said the child died, and a death investigation is under way.MORE NEWS: Food Truck Festival Returning To Daley Plaza Every Friday Starting July 30

 Further details were not immediately available.